NoroffFEU/development-platforms/src/content/docs/google/google-firebase.md

 ## Introduction

+James Tamplin and Andrew Lee once created a startup called Evolve, wanting to give developers the ability to intergrate live-chat to their websites.
+This later evolved into Firebase, wich have become one of the larges BaaS and is currently used by almost 50.000 customers.
+Companies like Amazon Web Series, Nexstar, Home Depot and NCR Corporation uses Google Firebase to host their websites.
+Most companies that uses Firebase are small-sized companies with 0-9 employee's, so Firebase is the perfect product for startups an smaller buisnesses.

+Google Firebase is a dynamic and feature-rich backend platform, empowering developers to build robust and safe web and mobile applications.
+From its inception as an independed startup, Firebase has evolved into a comprehensive backend-as-a-service (BaaS) solution.

+Firebase offers a varity of services, ranging from Realtime Database, Authentication, Cloud functions and Hosting.
+Firebase was acquired by Google in 2014, and has since then expanded its capapillities.
+Intregrating services as analitics, cloud storage and more.
+Firebase is in a position to become the "go-to" platform for modern app development.

 ## Brief History

 - 2011 - Evolve is established as a startup by James Tamplin and Andrew Lee, an app that provided the integration of online chat on a website.